grafana/tempo/docs/sources/tempo/operations/multitenancy.md

 ---
-title: Enable multi-tenancy in Tempo
+title: Enable multi-tenancy
 menuTitle: Enable multi-tenancy
 weight: 60
 aliases:
 - /docs/tempo/configuratioon/multitenancy
 - /docs/tempo/operations/multitenancy
 ---
-# Enable multi-tenancy in Tempo
+# Enable multi-tenancy

 Tempo is a multi-tenant distributed tracing backend.
 It supports multi-tenancy through the use of a header: `X-Scope-OrgID`.